atom/flight-manual.atom.io/content/behind-atom/sections/maintaining-your-packages.md

 {{/danger}}

 If you want to hand off support of your package to someone else, you can do that by [transferring the package's repository](https://help.github.com/articles/transferring-a-repository/) to the new owner.
+Once you do that, they can publish a new version with the updated repository information in the `package.json`.

 #### Unpublish Your Package